 • Logging monitor.
 A program that receives and processes events.
-Events sent to the logging monitor are displayed on the screen of any terminal declaring itself a "network operator" by means of the Operator Communication (OPCOM) facility.
+Events sent to the logging monitor are displayed on the screen of any terminal declaring itself a "network operator" by means of the Operator Communication Manager (OPCOM).
 Directing events to the OPCOM terminal is very useful for applications where the operator needs to know what is happening on the network as it happens.
 For example, it may be useful to know that a circuit is going down as it happens.

 The automatic configuration command procedure (NETCONFIG.COM, described in Chapter 3) enables the logging monitor.
-The OPCOM process is started when the command procedure SYS\$MANAGER:SYSTARTUP\V5.COM is executed.
-You can enable a terminal as a network operator terminal by specifying the DCL command REPLY/ENABLE=NETWORK.
+The OPCOM process is started when the system starts.
+You can enable a terminal as a network operator terminal by specifying the DCL command REPLY /ENABLE=NETWORK.
 Usually the operator console (OPA0) is one of the OPCOM terminals.